-Two components need to be selected for the output filter, L1 and C2.
-Since the TPS5420 is an internally compensated device, a limited range of filter component types and values can be supported.
+Two components must be selected for the output filter, L1 and C2.
+Because the TPS5430 is an internally compensated device, a limited range of filter component types and values can be supported.

 Inductor Selection

 To calculate the minimum value of the output inductor, use Equation 4: